Commercial fishing licences

 Torres Strait commercial fishing licences

-Fisheries Queensland no longer manages commercial fishing licences for the Torres Strait area.
-The Protected Zone Joint Authority (PZJA) now issues these licences.
+Licences for the Torres Strait area are issued by the Australian Fisheries Management Authority on behalf of the Protected Zone Joint Authority.
 Find out more about commercial fishing licences in the Torres Strait Protected Zone.